sjfakharian/Data-Insight-Tools/Predictive_Modeling.md

 ### Definition and Importance

-Feature engineering is the process of extracting features from raw data and transforming them into formats suitable for machine learning models[^1].
+Feature engineering is the process of extracting features from raw data and transforming them into formats suitable for machine learning models.
 A feature is a numeric representation of an aspect of raw data that serves as input to machine learning algorithms.
 This critical step bridges the gap between raw data and models in the machine learning pipeline.

 Feature engineering is crucial because the right features can dramatically simplify the modeling task.
-As Zheng and Casari emphasize, well-designed features can "ease the difficulty of modeling, and therefore enable the pipeline" to achieve better results[^1].
+As Zheng and Casari emphasize, well-designed features can "ease the difficulty of modeling, and therefore enable the pipeline" to achieve better results.
 Models are only as good as the features they learn from—even sophisticated algorithms fail without informative features that capture the underlying patterns in the data.

 ### The Feature Engineering Lifecycle